MicrosoftDocs/microsoft-style-guide/styleguide/developer-content/code-examples.md

 meaningful for your audience, and then create examples that illustrate those scenarios.
-Code examples that demonstrate product features are useful only when they address the problems developers are trying to solve.
+Code examples that demonstrate product features are useful only when they address the problems that developers are trying to solve.

-Follow these guidelines when writing code examples.
+**Guidelines for planning code examples**

-**Create concise examples that exemplify key development tasks.** Start with simple examples and build up complexity after you cover common scenarios.
+- Create concise examples that exemplify key development tasks.
+Start with simple examples and build up complexity after you cover common scenarios.

-**Prioritize frequently used elements** and elements that may be difficult to understand or tricky to use.
+- Prioritize frequently used elements and elements that may be difficult to understand or tricky to use.

-**Don't use code examples to illustrate obvious points** or contrived scenarios.
+- Don't use code examples to illustrate obvious points or contrived scenarios.

-**Create code examples that are easy to scan and understand.** Reserve complicated examples for tutorials and walkthroughs, where you can provide a step-by-step explanation of how the example works.
+- Create code examples that are easy to scan and understand.
+Reserve complicated examples for tutorials and walkthroughs, where you can provide a step-by-step explanation of how the example works.

-**Add an introduction** to
-describe the scenario and explain anything that might not be clear from the code.
+- Add an introduction to describe the scenario and explain anything that might not be clear from the code.
 List the requirements and dependencies for using or running the example.

+- Provide an easy way for developers to copy and run the code.
+If the code example demonstrates interactive and animated features, consider providing a way for the developer to run the example directly from your content page.

+- Use appropriate keywords, linking strategies, and other search engine optimization (SEO) techniques to improve the visibility and usability of the code examples.
+For example, add links to relevant code example pages and content pages to improve SEO across your content.
+See [Search and writing](~/search-writing.md).

+**Guidelines for writing code examples**

-**Design code for reuse.**
+- Design code for reuse.
 Help developers determine what to modify.
 Add comments to explain details, but don't overdo it.
 Don't state the obvious.

-**Show expected output,** either in a separate section after the code example or by using code comments within the code example.
+- Show expected output, either in a separate section after the code example or by using code comments within the code example.

-**Consider accessibility requirements** for code that creates UI.
+- Consider accessibility requirements for code that creates UI.
 For example, include alternate text for images.

-**Write secure code.**
+- Write secure code.
 For example, always validate user input, never hard-code passwords in code, and use code-analysis tools to detect security issues.

-**Show exception handling only when it's intrinsic to the example.** Don’t catch exceptions thrown when invalid arguments are passed to parameters.
+- Show exception handling only when it's intrinsic to the example.
+Don't catch exceptions thrown when invalid arguments are passed to parameters.

-**Always compile and test** your code.
+- Always compile and test your code.

-**Provide an easy way for developers to copy and run the code.** If the code example demonstrates interactive and animated features, consider providing a way for the developer to run the example directly from your content page.

-**Use appropriate keywords, linking strategies, and other search engine optimization** (SEO) techniques to improve the visibility and usability of the code examples.
-For example, add links to relevant code example pages and content pages to improve SEO across your content.
-See [Search and writing](~/search-writing.md).